NkanyisoMz/Form/README.md

 # Form Odin Project

 Welcome to my project!
 This project is part of my learning journey through [The Odin Project](https://www.theodinproject.com/), where I'm developing essential skills in web development.
-This project focuses on [insert project type, e.g., building a form, creating a game, etc.].
+This project focuses on intermediate elements of html and css.

 ## About the Project